ambianic/ambianic-edge/README.md

 Additional content is coming in daily as the project advances to its official release.

+# Community Support

+If you have questions, ideas or cool projects you'd like to share with the Ambianic team and community, please use the [Ambianic Spectrum channels](https://spectrum.chat/ambianic?tab=posts).

 # Contributing
 Your constructive feedback and help are most welcome!